MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 ```

 - Attach to existing screen,
-    - process-id is show when calling `screen -ls`
+    - process-id is shown when calling `screen -ls`
     - screen name is given by `-S` when creating the screen, for this tutorial it was `mirrorServer`
 ```sh
 screen -r <process-id | screen name>